MyoHub/myosuite/myosuite/agents/README.md

 For more instructions on how to use the plot feature, checkout [TonicRL](https://github.com/fabiopardo/tonic), which is the general-purpose RL library deprl was built on.

 ### Credit
-The DEPRL baseline for the myoLeg was developed by Pierre Schumacher, Daniel Häufle and Georg Martius as members of the Max Planck Institute for Intelligent Systems and the Hertie Institute for Clinical Brain Research.
+The DEP-RL baseline for the myoLeg was developed by Pierre Schumacher, Daniel Häufle and Georg Martius as members of the Max Planck Institute for Intelligent Systems and the Hertie Institute for Clinical Brain Research.
 Please cite the following if you are using this work:
 ```
 @inproceedings{
 schumacher2023deprl,